Mechanical television: Television demonstrations

-An American inventor, Charles Francis Jenkins also pioneered the television.
+An American inventor, Charles Francis Jenkins also pioneered television.
 He published an article on "Motion Pictures by Wireless" in 1913, but it was not until December 1923 that he transmitted moving silhouette images for witnesses, and it was on June 13, 1925, that he publicly demonstrated synchronized transmission of silhouette pictures.
-In 1925 Jenkins used Nipkow disk and transmitted the silhouette image of a toy windmill in motion, over a distance of 5 mi from a naval radio station in Maryland to his laboratory in Washington, D.C., using a lensed disk scanner with a 48-line resolution.
+In 1925, Jenkins used a Nipkow disk and transmitted the silhouette image of a toy windmill in motion over a distance of 5 mi from a naval radio station in Maryland to his laboratory in Washington, D.C., using a lensed disk scanner with a 48-line resolution.
 He was granted the U.S. patent No. 1,544,156 (Transmitting Pictures over Wireless) on June 30, 1925 (filed March 13, 1922).

 On December 25, 1926, Kenjiro Takayanagi demonstrated a television system with a 40-line resolution that employed a Nipkow disk scanner and CRT display at Hamamatsu Industrial High School in Japan.
 This prototype is still on display at the Takayanagi Memorial Museum in Shizuoka University, Hamamatsu Campus.
 By 1927, he improved the resolution to 100 lines, which was unrivaled until 1931.
 By 1928, he was the first to transmit human faces in half-tones.
 His work had an influence on the later work of Vladimir K. Zworykin.
-In Japan he is viewed as the man who completed the first all-electronic television.
+In Japan, he is viewed as the man who completed the first all-electronic television.
 His research in creating a production model was halted by the US after Japan lost World War II.